mothur/mothur.github.io/_wiki/estimator.single.md

 ## File Options

-You can analyze your data using many of mothur\'s file types.
+You can analyze your data using many of mothur's file types.
 These
 include: [ list](list_file), [
 sabund](sabund_file), [ rabund](rabund_file) and [
 shared](shared_file) files.